MarkKrickovich/Recurrent-Neural-Network/README.md

 I **Trained** the model using 15 epochs, although only 8 turned out to be necessary as the valuation accuracy approached ~80 at that time.

 ### Results
-I achieved an accuracy of ~ 80%, as
+I achieved an accuracy of ~ 80%, using Keras model.evaluate() function.
+As I understand, model.evaluate() just takes your neural network as it is (at epoch 15), computes predictions, and then calculates the loss.
+I am investigating other methods to evaluate TensorFlow Keras Models.

+### Additional Learning Topics:
+1. Evaluation Methods of TensorFlow Keras models.
+2.